-Rachel Maddow Breaks Down On Air When Reporting On Toddlers Being Sent To “Tender Age” Shelters [Video]
+Rachel Maddow Breaks Down On Air When Reporting On Toddlers Being Sent To ‘Tender Age’ Shelters [Video]

 “If nothing else, it is my job to actually be able to speak while I’m on TV,” she tweeted.
 “I apologize for losing it there for a moment.
 Not the way I intended that to go, not by a mile.”

-The AP report comes in the middle of intensifying domestic and international pressure against Justice Department’s “zero tolerance” immigration policy, which has seen more than 2,300 children being separated from their undocumented parents at the southern border.
+The AP report comes in the middle of intensifying domestic and international pressure against the Justice Department’s “zero tolerance” immigration policy, which has seen more than 2,300 children being separated from their undocumented parents at the southern border.
 Protests have been carried out in several U.S. cities, calling on president Donald Trump to reverse the decision, while as the Inquisitr reported, Homeland Secretary Kirstjen Nielsen was booed out of a Mexican restaurant near the White House on Tuesday night for defending the policy.

 Even so, Trump and Attorney General Jeff Sessions have insisted that the separated children are getting standard care and that there is no option but to separate them as their parents face criminal prosecution for attempting to seek asylum in the United States.